eamonne/ghostwriter/README.md

   * Let it look things up
   * Let it send me stuff ... emails, slacks
 * Conversation Mode
-  * On a single screen, keep track of each version of the screen betweent turns
+  * On a single screen, keep track of each version of the screen between turns
   * So first send would be the screen
   * Second send would be the original screen and then the response screen (maybe with claude output in red) and then the new additions (maybe in green?)
     * This could then be a whole chain for the page
-    * Could have two separate buttons to trigger the VLM -- one for "new prompt" and one for "continue"
+    * Could have two separate buttons to trigger the Vision-LLM -- one for "new prompt" and one for "continue"
   * OR we could make it so that every time it was the last three:
     * Black: Original
     * Red: Claude response